janumeke/MapleStoryLauncher/README.md

 ### License

-This project is licensed under [GNU GPL v3 or later](COPYING), if not licensed seperately.
+This project is licensed under [GNU GPL v3 or later](COPYING), if not licensed separately.

 ## Changelog

+v1.5.1
+1. Added reCAPTCHA to the procedure of login.
+2. Cancelling connections in any way is much faster.
+3. Updated the user-agent strings.
+4. Fixes.

 v1.5
 1. Rewrote most UI-related codes and adjusted some UI behviours.